raaghavendrahm/HTML-and-CSS-Projects/Project 1: Hotel Website/README.md

 # Project 1: Hotel-Website

-[Click here](https://focused-thompson-2db155.netlify.app/index.html) for the live demo on Netlify.
+[Click here](https://focused-thompson-2db155.netlify.app/index.html) for the live demo  of the website on [Netlify](https://www.netlify.com/).

 > This is a Hotel Website to showcase the hotel's facility with a working contact form.
 This website can be used by any hotel as their informative website with a contact form to generate potential leads.